-From the above theorem and the discussion in Section 4 we conclude that regularization is a necessary tool for convex stochastic optimization.
-It is interesting to contrast this with the online learning algorithm of Zinkevich [Zin03].
-Seemingly, the online approach of Zinkevich does not rely on regularization.
-However, a more careful look reveals an underlying regularization also in the online technique.
-Indeed, Shalev-Shwartz [Sha07] showed that Zinkevich's online learning algorithm can be viewed as approximate coordinate ascent optimization of the dual of the regularized problem (27).
-Furthermore, it is also possible to obtain the same online regret bound using a Follow-The-Regularized-Leader approach, which at each iteration i directly solves the regularized minimization problem (27) on $z_1, \ldots, z{i-1}$ .
+algorithm can be viewed as approximate coordinate ascent optimization of the dual of the regularized problem (29).
+Furthermore, it is also possible to obtain the same online regret bound using a Follow-The-Regularized-Leader approach, which at each iteration i directly solves the regularized minimization problem (29) on $z_1, \ldots, z{i-1}$ .
 The key, then, seems to be regularization, rather then a procedural online versus global minimization approach.